cran/ConR/README.md

 *__UPDATE June 2018__*

-It is not possible to run the analysis in parallel which can fasten considerably the computation for large datasets (it does not a significant difference for small datasets or when mapping is not requested).
+It is now possible to run the analysis in parallel which can fasten considerably the computation for large datasets (it does not a significant difference for small datasets or when mapping is not requested).

 The example below run the evaluation in 4 cores in parallel.